DoofenCorp/Speak-to-VLC/README.md

 * Click and run executables for Windows and Linux

 * Executables for Windows tested on Windows 10 and Windows 11
-* Executables for Linux tested on Ubuntu 20.04 LTS and Kali Linux 23.2
+* Executables for Linux tested on Ubuntu 20.04 LTS, Ubuntu 22.03 LTS and Kali Linux 23.2
 * Source tested on Python 3.10.0 (Should work with Python 3.8+) on Windows 10 Pro 22H2
 * Source tested on Python 3.11.6 on Windows 10 Pro 22H2 (Build: 19045.3570)
 * Source tested on Python 3.8.5 on Ubuntu 20.04 LTS